Edward H Reynolds logo

 Dr.Edward Reynolds

-Dr. Reynolds qualified in Medicine at the Welsh National School of Medicine, Cardiff in 1959.
+Dr. Edward (Ted) Reynolds qualified in Medicine at the Welsh National School of Medicine, Cardiff in 1959.
 He trained in Neurology at the National Hospital for Neurology and Neurosurgery, Queen Square, London from 1963–1969 and at Yale University Department of Neurology in 1970.

 He was Consultant Neurologist to the Maudsley and King’s College Hospitals, London from 1974–1999.
 He was first Chairman of the Centre for Epilepsy at King’s College Hospital and first Director of the Institute of Epileptology of King’s College, London from 1994–2000; and founding Chairman of the Fund for Epilepsy from 1992–2004.